 An increasing number of bike stands to promote healthier transport options.
 Currently, there are about 25 stands in two different locations accommodating up to 50 bicycles.

 Park and Stride venues within our local community for Greswold families to park and walk the rest of the way to school.
-Currently, we have links with two locations.
-The Redhouse Pub on Hermitage Road is within 5 minutes walking distance to school through a community park.
-St Helen's Church on St Helen's Road is a little further away (10 minutes walk) but passes through a beautiful wooded area.
-Using this convenient locations will help to alleviate traffic congestion around school.
+Currently, we have links with one location.
+St Helen's Church on St Helen's Road is a short walk (left hand route below) but passes through a beautiful wooded area.
+Using this convenient location will help to alleviate traffic congestion around school and we are attempting to find other locations too.

 Staggered school start and finish times to help alleviate traffic congestion.
 Currently, Nursery starts at 8:30am, KS2 at 8:40am and KS1 and Reception at 8:50am.
 In the afternoons, KS2 finish at 3:10pm, KS1 and Reception at 3:20pm and Nursery at 3:30pm.